PySimpleGUI/PySimpleGUI/readme.md

     (button, (source_filename, )) = form.LayoutAndShow(form_rows)
 This is the code that **displays** the form, collects the information and returns the data collected.
 In this example we have a button return code and only 1 input field

 ---
-### Design Goals
-> Copy, Paste, Run.

-`PySimpleGUI's` goal with the API is to be easy on the programmer, and to function in a Python-like way.
-Since GUIs are visual, it was desirable for the SDK to visually match what's on the screen.

-Forms are represented as Python lists.
-There are 2 lists in particular.
-One is a list of rows that form up a GUI screen.
-The other is a list of Elements (or Widgets) on each row.
-Each Elements is specified by names such as Text, Button, Checkbox, etc.

-Some elements are shortcuts, meant to make it easy on the programmer who will write less code using them.
-Rather than writing a `Button`, with  `button_name = "Submit"`, etc, the caller can simply writes `Submit`.
-Some examples include: `Text` has a short-cut function named `T`.  `TextInput` has `In`.
-See each API call for the shortcuts.

----